openclassify/openclassify/README.md

 ## Thanks to

-Ryan and it's  stream platform and pyrocms it makes openclassfiy more powerfull.
+Ryan and it's  stream platform and pyrocms it makes OpenClassify more powerfull.